PiotrStyla/Imageproof/LINKEDIN_POST.md

 # LinkedIn Launch Posts - SealZero

-## 🎯 Primary Post (RECOMMENDED)
+## 🎯 Primary Post (RECOMMENDED - PRIVACY FOCUS)

-**Introducing SealZero: Prove Image Authenticity Without Revealing Secrets**

-In an era where AI-generated images are indistinguishable from reality, how do you prove authenticity without compromising privacy?

-I'm excited to launch SealZero - a web application that solves a critical challenge facing journalists, researchers, and content creators today.
+**Introducing SealZero: Redact Sensitive Data While Proving Authenticity**

+How do journalists share leaked documents without exposing sources?
+How do whistleblowers prove evidence is real while protecting identities?

+I built SealZero to solve exactly this problem.

-**The Problem:**
+**The Challenge:**
-Journalists need to prove editorial integrity without exposing sources.
-Researchers need to demonstrate data authenticity while protecting IP.
-Content creators need to combat deepfakes without revealing raw files.
+- Journalists can't prove document authenticity without revealing source names
+- Whistleblowers risk exposure when sharing internal evidence
+- Researchers violate GDPR by publishing unredacted participant photos
+- Legal teams can't share discovery materials with PII visible

 **The Solution:**
-SealZero uses zero-knowledge cryptography (zkSNARKs) to generate mathematical proofs of image transformations.
-You can prove you applied legitimate edits - crop, resize, color correction - without ever sharing the original image.
+SealZero uses zero-knowledge cryptography (zkSNARKs) to let you blur, redact, or pixelate sensitive regions in images - then generate mathematical proof that ONLY those regions were modified.
+The rest of the image is provably unchanged.

 **Why It Matters:**
 → Privacy-preserving: Original images never leave your browser